mintopia/aoc-2022/README.md

 php aoc make:day 4 --fetch
 ```

-This command is also available as `make:input` and allows you to specify previous years or even `all` to download all available input.
+This command is also available as `fetch:input` and allows you to specify previous years or even `all` to download all available input.
 ### Test Data

 To run the day with testdata, pass `--test` to the command.
 It will use test fixtures and answers from the `testdata` directory.